Programs offered in the Patricia H. Garman School of Nursing for undergraduate students include:

 D. Ineligibility to Progress in Program:

-2. Students who have achieved less than a C in more than two courses required for the major will be deemed ineligible to continue in the program regardless of GPA.
+2. Students who have achieved less than a C in two courses required for the major, designated by NUR, will be deemed ineligible to continue in the program regardless of GPA.

 3. Students who fail to achieve a minimum grade of C on a second attempt when repeating a course required for the major will be deemed ineligible to continue in the program.